Hospital corpsman: Navy and Marine Corps training

-Independent Duty Corpsman
+Independent duty corpsman

-The first physician assistants were selected from Navy corpsmen who had combat experience in Vietnam.
+The first physician assistants were selected from Navy corpsmen who had combat experience in South Vietnam.
 They made up members of the first PA class at Duke University.
-The Navy trained its own physician assistants drawing from the ranks of qualified petty officer second class corpsman, as well as independent duty hospital corpsmen at the Naval School of Health Sciences in Portsmouth, VA until 1985, then at San Diego, CA and current the Interservice Physician Assistant Program (IPAP) with a university affiliation of the University of Nebraska Medical Center (UNMC).
-It is conducted in two phases the first phase at the Graduate School and Academy of Health Sciences at AMEDDC&S, Ft.
-Sam Houston, TX and the second phase at various medical facilities and specialties.
+The Navy trained its own physician assistants drawing from the ranks of qualified petty officer second class corpsman, as well as independent duty hospital corpsmen at the Naval School of Health Sciences in Portsmouth, Virginia until 1985, then at San Diego, California and current the Interservice Physician Assistant Program (IPAP) with a university affiliation of the University of Nebraska Medical Center (UNMC).
+It is conducted in two phases the first phase at the Graduate School and Academy of Health Sciences at AMEDDC&S, Fort Sam Houston, Texas and the second phase at various medical facilities and specialties.
 When training completed they become officers in the Medical Service Corps (MSC).
 Former Navy hospital corpsmen are also represented in many medical disciplines, as physicians, nurses, medical administrators and other walks of life.
 After completing their training, a physician assistant is promoted to the rank of lieutenant junior grade (O-2).
 Previously after graduating from civilian PA school, they had only been given the rank of warrant officer 2 (CWO2).